The Greenhouse Gas (GHG) Protocol categorizes scope 3 (value chain) emissions into two main groups: upstream and downstream emissions.

 As organizations develop better methods of data collection and calculation, they can move from the collection calculation of spend-based data to activity-based data.
 Activity-based data include the capture of increasingly precise distance- and fuel-based data to make more accurate assessments of their footprint for each category.

 How to Reduce Upstream and Downstream Emissions

-Upstream and downstream value chain emissions are considered the most difficult to reduce because it involves making adaptations to products and processes, engaging with suppliers, and even instigating consumer behavior change.
-However, companies can start with some of the low-hanging fruit, such as encouraging workers to commute via public transportation or bicycle, reducing business travel, or avoiding air travel altogether.
+Upstream and downstream value chain emissions are considered the most difficult to reduce because they involve adapting products and processes, engaging with suppliers, and even instigating consumer behavior change.
+However, companies can start with some low-hanging fruit, such as encouraging workers to commute via public transportation or bicycle, reducing business travel, or avoiding air travel altogether.